nss-day-cohort-15/d15-movie-history-reel-good-team/README.md

 # Set-up Instructions

-Add the following to your .gitignore file:
+Perform a "bower install" and "npm install" in your terminal to download all dependencies

-Perform a "bower init" and "npm init" in your terminal
+Change the git remote target to your new repo